Site icon Circuit Ideas for You

 This forms the oscillator coil L1.

-For ground sweeping metal detection, position the search head at the bottom end of a long wooden or plastic pole.
+For ground sweeping metal detection place the search head at the bottom end of a long wooden or plastic pole.

-The circuit relies on the presence of a metal detector interfering with the electromagnetic field generated by coil L1.
+The circuit depends upon the presence of a metal detector interfering with the electromagnetic field generated by coil L1.

-Both the inductance value of L1 and the frequency of the electromagnetic field change when a metal detector intrudes.
+Both the inductance value of L1 and the frequency of the electromagnetic field change when a metal detector attacks.

 The radio detects variations in frequency caused by the metal detector and emits a loud signal.